-an indication for a presence or absence of a transmission configuration indication (TCI) field for DCI format 1_0 or DCI format 1_1 transmitted by a PDCCH in control resource set , by higher layer parameter TCI-PresentInDCI.
+an indication for a presence or absence of a transmission configuration indication (TCI) field for DCI format 1_1 transmitted by a PDCCH in control resource set , by higher layer parameter TCI-PresentInDCI.

 For each control resource set in a DL BWP of a serving cell, a respective higher layer parameter CORESET-freq-dom provides a bitmap.
 The bits of the bitmap have a one-to-one mapping with non-overlapping groups of 6 PRBs, in ascending order of the PRB index in the DL BWP bandwidth of PRBs with starting position where the first PRB of the first group of 6 PRBs has index .